 If your tenant does not do either, you can let your land under any terms you like.
-Net Lawman does not sell a lease agreement for these circumstances because the risk is that your tenant will turn round and tell you that he is running a business from your land.
+Net Lawman does not sell a lease agreement for these circumstances because the risk is that your tenant will turn round and tell you that they are running a business from your land.

 But if your tenant puts a caravan on your land and lives in it, or sells the mushrooms that grow on it, or fattens a pig for sale, or sells the hay in the barn, or repairs cars in the shed, then tenant protection law applies.
 In some places, the line to draw is very fine.
-A letting to a horse owner to use a stable and enjoy his horse is not protected, but if he puts her in foal, he is a breeding horses and that is a protected agricultural use that could create a farm business tenancy.
+A letting to a horse owner to use a stable and enjoy their horse is not protected, but if they put her in foal, they are breeding horses and that is a protected agricultural use that could create a farm business tenancy.

 So it is safer to use a grazing agreement or a proper agricultural land lease.

 Many grazing agreements are agricultural leases that limit the tenant to one use - grazing.
 You can use a lease for this but that involves formality and notices and time conditions that you would prefer to avoid.
 We have an easier way.

 There is a second type of grazing agreement that goes under the ancient Norman name of a profit à prendre.
 A profit à prendre is an agreement to buy a crop and a grant of access to take it (it gives a 'right of herbage').
 Since the buyer does not have any rights to occupy the land, they are not a tenant, even if they spend most of the year taking the crop.
 So you can sell your grass for £300 a month and allow the buyer to put ten cows on the land to eat it for them.
 You can also go further.
 You can specify how their cows must behave and how they must keep the land.
 But it would be a mistake to dress up the arrangement like a lease.